daviddelavega/TestAssignment/README.md

 >.
 I achieved this Requirement: The callers/consumers, can supply any granularity of alert thresholds they desire.
 The thermometer will inform them only when that specific threshold is breached.

 >.Note that callers of the class may not want to be repeatedly informed that a given threshold has been reached if the temperature is fluctuating around the threshold point.
 For example, consider the following temperature readings from the external source:
-Examle GraphQL mutation payload of temperature data fed into The Thermometer Temperature Alert System: mutation {
+>.Example GraphQL mutation payload of temperature data fed into The Thermometer Temperature Alert System: mutation {
       uploadTemperatures(inputTemperatures:
     [1.5,